Print

 3. In sauté mode, medium heat, add ½ cup coconut milk and bring to a boil.

 4. Add curry paste and stir to mix well.
-Turn heat to low, and let the mixture thicken, stirring frequently, until very thick or until coconut oil separates from the paste (this may not happen if you use canned coconut milk).
+Turn heat to low, and let the mixture thicken, stirring frequently, until very thick or until coconut oil separates from the paste (if this doesn't happen and the coconut milk is super thick, just move on).

 5. Add remaining coconut milk and stir to mix.
-Add seared beef, deglazed pan juice, 2 Tbsp fish sauce, palm sugar and tamarind.
+Add the beef, deglazed pan juice (if any), 2 Tbsp fish sauce, palm sugar and tamarind.
 Stir to mix well.

 6. Close Instant Pot and set it to “Pressure Cook” mode using high pressure for 30 minutes.

-11. Taste and adjust seasoning with more fish sauce or tamarind as needed.
+9. Taste and adjust seasoning with more fish sauce or tamarind as needed.
+Serve with jasmine rice and enjoy!

 Join us on Patreon for bonus content & rewards!